 Lesser mortals were not overlooked.
 Each convict was allowed a pint of grog, private soldiers were given a pint of porter and seamen had an extra allowance of grog.
 All work was suspended for the day and in the evening celebratory bonfires were lit around the settlement.
 Sadly, some of the convicts took advantage of the general euphoria to break into the officers’ tents and huts, making off with, among other things, “12 Pair of Stockings”.

-Another after-effect of the first official banquet had a catastrophic impact on the colony’s food supply.
+Around the time of the first official banquet, there was another event that had an impact on the colony’s food supply.
 Two bulls and five cows that had arrived with the First Fleet escaped from their enclosure and disappeared into the bush.
 This left the colonists without milk, butter or cheese until the Second Fleet arrived in 1790.
 The cattle were rediscovered in 1795, by which time the herd had increased considerably.